Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Desember 2024 22.27.22 UTC
+- WIB: Kamis, 19 Desember 2024 23.30.32 UTC
-- WITA: Kamis, 19 Desember 2024 23.27.22 UTC
+- WITA: Jumat, 20 Desember 2024 00.30.32 UTC
-- WIT: Jumat, 20 Desember 2024 00.27.22 UTC
+- WIT: Jumat, 20 Desember 2024 01.30.32 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The only place you find success before work is in the dictionary."

-Kategori: technology
+Kategori: motivational